 Intern, King County Prosecuting Attorney Office, Most Dangerous Offenders Project, Summer 2004

 - A.B., Harvard College, magna cum laude, 2000

-I spend nearly all my free time with my wife and our two daughters.
-They don't leave much time for my other favorite activities—reading magazines and watching large quantities of television—so I try to sneak those things in while the girls are sleeping.
+I spend nearly all my free time with my wife and our three children.
+They don't leave much time for my other favorite activities—reading magazines and watching large quantities of television—so I try to sneak those things in while the kids are sleeping.